Business Process Improvement for Project Champions

-This one-day course will guide you through planning, executing, monitoring, adjusting and closing a successful Lean project.
+The time we spend together will guide you through planning, executing, monitoring, adjusting and closing a successful process improvement project.
 We will address questions such as how to secure management support and engage others essential to project success.
-You will gain hands-on experience with tools for scoping a project and managing team engagement.
+You will gain hands-on experience with tools for scoping (defining the work to be done) of a project and managing team engagement.
 These tools include a team protocol, communications plan and step-by-step project champion roadmap.

 Involving the right people

 Understanding and using BPI or Lean related tools such as process selection matrix, Process Improvement Desirability Matrix, strategy deployment and process audit report